lvgl/blog/_posts/2024-08-30-cortex-m85-benchmark.md

 Rendering times were around 10 ms across all configurations on a 480x854 screen.
 This indicates that even without a GPU, software rendering on this MCU is sufficiently fast for most use cases.

 This suggests that MCUs, even those designed for non-UI applications (e.g., motor control), can effectively drive screens with higher resolutions and rich graphics.
-To maximize the performance of your MCU, you can switch to LLVM and add Arm2D, which is available for free.
+To maximize the performance of your MCU, you can switch to LLVM and add Arm2D, which are available for free.
 For those needing even more performance, Arm's commercial Ac6 compiler is an excellent option. ([Evaluation version](https://docs.lvgl.io/master/integration/chip/arm.html#getting-started-with-ac6) available.)